graphology/graphology/docs/standard-library/cores.md

 ### kCorona

 Returns the k-corona subgraph.
-K-Corona subgraph contains nodes in the k-core with exactly k neighbors in the k-core.
+The k-corona subgraph contains nodes in the k-core with exactly k neighbors in the k-core.

 ```js
 import kCorona from 'graphology-cores/kCorona';